Smokehouse Dry Rubbed Ribs

 How to Tell If Ribs Are Done:

-Ribs are food safe at 145F, but are most tender and best served between 195F and 205F.
-Due to the bone to meat ratio in ribs, using a thermometer can be unreliable.
+Ribs are safe to eat at 145°F, but they’re most tender between 195°F–205°F. Due to the bone to meat ratio in ribs, using a thermometer can be unreliable.
 The following tips are useful for knowing when ribs are done:

 - Pick up one end of the ribs with a pair of tongs.
 They should be flexible and “bend” but do not fall apart.
 “Bounce” your ribs lightly.
 If the surface cracks, they are ready!